 There is no MCL for copper and lead.
-Instead, it is required that 90% of the samples taken from household taps and tested for copper and lead cannot exceed an Action Level of for 1.3 mg/L for copper and 0.015 mg/l for lead.
-The PHG for copper is 0.30 mg/L and for lead is 0.0002 mg/l.
+Instead, it is required that 90% of the samples taken from household taps and tested for copper and lead cannot exceed an Action Level of 1.3 mg/L for copper and 0.015 mg/l for lead.
+The PHG for copper is 0.30 mg/L and for lead it is 0.0002 mg/l.

-The Federal and State's Lead and Copper Rule require that sampling be conducted once every three years for both lead and copper.
+The Federal and State's Lead and Copper Rule requires that sampling be conducted once every three years for both lead and copper.
 The samples are taken by designated customers from kitchen or lavatory faucets.
 The sample is taken after the water sits in the plumbing over night, without running the water to rinse or flush out contaminants.

-The copper sampling in 2018 indicates that the 90% level of copper samples taken from Escondido household taps was 0.46 mg/L which is less than the Action Level of 1.3 mg/L but exceeds the PHG of 0.30 mg/L. 48% of the 60 samples collected in 2018 for copper exceeded the PHG of 0.30 mg/L.
+The copper sampling in year 2021 indicates that the 90% level of copper samples taken from Escondido household taps was 0.65 mg/L, which is less than the Action Level of 1.3 mg/L, but exceeds the PHG of 0.30 mg/L. The approximate 54% of the 57 samples collected in year 2021 for copper exceeded the PHG of 0.30 mg/L.

 The category of health risk for copper is gastrointestinal irritation.
-Numerical health risk data on copper has not yet been provided by California EPA's Office of Environmental Health Hazard Assessment.
+Numerical health risk data on copper has not yet been provided by California EPA's Office of Environmental Health hazard Assessment.

-Also, the lead sampling in 2018 indicates the 90% level of lead samples taken from household taps were less than detection limit for reporting (DLR) of 0.005 mg/L and less than the Action Level of 0.015 mg/L, but exceed the PHG level of 0.0002 mg/L.
+Also, the lead sampling in year 2021 indicates that the 90% level of lead samples taken from household taps were less than the detection limit for reporting (DLR) of 0.005 mg/L and less than the Action Level of 0.015 mg/L, but exceeded the PHG level of 0.0002 mg/L.

 The category of risk for lead is damage to kidneys or the nervous system.
-Numerical health risk data on lead has not yet been provided by California EPA's Office of Environmental Health Hazard Assessment.
+Numerical health risk data on lead has not yet been provided by California EPA's Office of Environmental Health hazard Assessment.